About SAGE Business Cases

 - Europe, the Middle East, and Africa: firstname.lastname@example.org

 - South Asia: Mukesh Jain at email@example.com

 - Asia-Pacific: Rosalia da Garcia at firstname.lastname@example.org

-- Latin America and the Caribbean: Analu Sant'Anna at firstname.lastname@example.org
+- Latin America North (Mexico, Central America, Colombia, and the Caribbean): Efrén Ricardez at Efren.Ricardez@sagepub.com

-This guide show you how to set up access to instructor-only teaching notes in SAGE Business Cases
+This guide shows you how to set up access to instructor-only teaching notes in SAGE Business Cases

 Setting up access to teaching notes for instructors at an institution: